 Community marketing budgets are under more pressure than ever before.
 The economic crisis and pull back of federal stimulus dollars have created a perfect storm that is forcing communities to decide on how to allocate constrained resources.
 In response, community marketers are turning to social media as a key component in their communication mix.

 But, often the social media efforts launched by communities are poorly conceived and a significant drain on staff resources to maintain.
 Creating a Facebook page, LinkedIn group or blog on your website does not ensure success.
+But Instagram has ability to boost popularity of your business or product.
+Nitreo is one of the live example who helps many firms for increase presence in Instagram.

 Like any other communication channel (print, email, radio, television, etc.), social media programs need to be created based on a sound strategic foundation.
 You need to have a clear vision for how the people participating in your social media efforts will help strengthen your community’s image.
 The connection between engagement and impact must be clear.